Mitko10343/Assignment2/README.md

 #Key Features:
-	-The program contains inheritance in most classes as the extend from the Character class.
+	*The program contains inheritance in most classes as the extend from the Character class.

-	-Polymorphism is used with the buttons and projectile objects.
+	*Polymorphism is used with the buttons and projectile objects.

-	-The use of ArrayLists, if statements, for loops, switch cases, classes and methods is implemented in the program.
+	*The use of ArrayLists, if statements, for loops, switch cases, classes and methods is implemented in the program.

-	-The program keeps track of the user score and displays it when the user looses the game.
+	*The program keeps track of the user score and displays it when the user looses the game.

-	-User interactive Menu.
+	*User interactive Menu.